trbradley/applying-R-to-data/README.md

-# Applying R To A Dataset
+# Applying R To A Cross-Sectional Dataset

 Using R to analyse data through multiple regression analysis and graphical analysis, using the 'diamonds' dataset provided by ggplot2.
 This consists of the prices and characteristics of approximately 54000 individual diamonds.